ststeiger/forerunner/RS/Reporting/ReportManager/GettingStartedV4/GettingStartedV4/readme.txt

 The new command is named Set-FRConfig and you run it  from the Package Manager console window:

-"Tools" -> "NuGet Package Manage" -> "Package Manager Console".
+"Tools" -> "NuGet Package Manager" -> "Package Manager Console".

 You can run Set-FRConfig as follows: